OllieKampo/ASH-HCR-Planner/README.md

 This constraint is formed by a series of sub-goal stages, obtained from the effects of abstract actions planned at the high-levels, which serve to form a skeleton for solutions at the lower-levels.
 At any refinement level, the existance of this skeleton structure allows a complete refinement problem to be divided into a sequence of exponentially simpler partial refinement problems, by any of a variety of problem division strategies.

-This simple mechanism allows blindingly fast plan generation whilst requiring only the addition of the abstract hierarchy to the robot's knowledge base.
+This simple mechanism allows blindingly fast plan generation whilst requiring only the addition of the abstraction hierarchy to the robot's knowledge base.
-The hierarchy is simple to define because it requires only a removal of descriptive knowledge.
+The conjecture is that obtaining this hierarchy is simple because it requires only a removal of descriptive knowledge.

 ## ASP based domain and problem encodings